The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Introduction

-This paper presents an efficient method for computing equilibria in non-cooperative games where players solve nonconvex optimization problems.
-The nonconvexities may stem from, for instance, integer variables modeling indivisible quantities and logical conditions, bilevel constraints rendering hierarchical relationships among decision-makers, and from several other nonconvexities naturally associated with physical phenomena, \eg, water distribution and signal processing \citep{pang_nonconvex_2011,fuller_nonconvex_2022}.
+This paper presents a practically-efficient method for computing equilibria in non-cooperative games where players solve nonconvex optimization problems.
+The nonconvexities may stem from integer variables modeling indivisible quantities and logical conditions, bilevel constraints rendering hierarchical relationships among decision-makers, or from physical phenomena, for instance, water distribution and signal processing \citep{pang_nonconvex_2011,fuller_nonconvex_2022}.
 Because of their extreme practical interest, several methodologies in optimization have made certain nonconvexities tractable, at least from a computational perspective.
-Although some recent papers focused on games with specific types of nonconvexities (\eg, integer variables \citep{koppe_rational_2011,sagratella_computing_2016,cronert_equilibrium_2021,schwarze_branch-and-prune_2022, fuller_nonconvex_2022, carvalho_2020_computing,Dragotto_2021_ZERORegrets,IPGs_2023_Tutorial} and bilevel \citep{pang_quasi-variational_2005,WNMS1,sherali1984,Hu2007}), to date, there is no general-purpose algorithm to compute Nash equilibria in games where different nonconvexities arise.
+Although some recent papers focused on games with specific nonconvexities, \eg, integer variables as in \citet{koppe_rational_2011,sagratella_computing_2016,cronert_equilibrium_2021,schwarze_branch-and-prune_2022, fuller_nonconvex_2022, carvalho_2020_computing,Dragotto_2021_ZERORegrets,IPGs_2023_Tutorial} and bilevel constraints as in \citet{pang_quasi-variational_2005,WNMS1,sherali1984,Hu2007}, to date, there is no general-purpose algorithm to compute equilibria in games where different nonconvexities arise.

-\paragraph{Our Contributions.} This paper presents an efficient algorithm to compute equilibria for a large class of games where players decide by solving parametrized optimization problems with nonconvex feasible regions.
+\paragraph{Our Contributions.} This paper presents a practically-efficient algorithm to compute equilibria for a large class of games where players decide by solving optimization problems with nonconvex feasible regions.
 Specifically, we assume each player optimizes a separable function in its variables, \ie, a function expressed as a weighted sum-of-products function in the player’s variables \citep{dresher_polynomial_1952,dresher_solutions_1953,stein_separable_2008}.
 We summarize our contributions as follows: